Our Past... (2004-2010)

 Initial support came from our Founding Advisory Board including Mike Medavoy (Academy Award-winning film producer of over 300 films including Black Swan, Shutter Island), Lawrence Bender (Academy Award-winning film producer of An Inconvenient Truth, Pulp Fiction, Kill Bill, Inglorious Basterds, Good Will Hunting), Arianna Huffington (The Huffington Post), Victoria Hopper, Larry Winokur, and a next generation strategy council of producers and executives from the major film studios.
 In 2006, Wired Magazine signed on as a co-presenter of many of our events and conferences.
 After four incredible years of producing events at notable Hollywood residences, in 2009 we graduated to our own event center in Hollywood.

-Plans were in the works to gut and renovate the event center into a co-branded hi-tech and green event and operations center with Wired Magazine.
-Unfortunately, immediately following the financial collapse, Wired lost a significant portion of their ad revenue, and had to regroup.
+Plans were in the works to gut and renovate the event center into a co-branded hi-tech and green event facility and social change operations center with Wired Magazine's support.
+Unfortunately, immediately following the financial collapse, Wired lost a significant portion of their ad revenue, and went through a change in course.
 In the following year, 2010, we witnessed the Haiti crisis in the spring, Gulf Oil Spill in the summer and Pakistani Floods in the fall, which nearly tapped out our Hollywood donor base for our projects.

 We subsequently scaled back our event calendar to focus on our social projects and expand our membership base in New York City.
 Which takes us to current day (see right column!).